mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/ios-tracker/iOS-Tracker-v0.7.md

 [**HOME**](Home) » [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow-technical-documentation) » [**Trackers**](trackers) » iOS Tracker

-This page refers to version 0.8.0 of the Snowplow Objective-C Tracker, which is the latest version.
+This page refers to version 0.7 of the Snowplow Objective-C Tracker, which is the latest version.
 Documentation for earlier versions is available:

-* *[Version 0.7][ios-0.7]*
 * *[Version 0.6][ios-0.6]*
 * *[Version 0.5][ios-0.5]*
 * *[Version 0.4][ios-0.4]*